-- of the project and the resultant impacts this will have on sense of place and a 'cognitive map' of the locality, to use the expression referred to by Counsel for MFG drawing on Preston CJ in the Gloucester case. - 617.
+- 616. Understandably, local submitters raised concern with the visual and landscape impacts of the project and the resultant impacts this will have on sense of place and a 'cognitive map' of the locality, to use the expression referred to by Counsel for MFG drawing on Preston CJ in the Gloucester case. - 617.
 As noted, Kalbar accepts that this project will have a significant impact at first, which will reduce over time as rehabilitation progresses. - 618.
 Overall, the landscape and visual impact of the proposal needs to be balanced with the overriding strategic support for exploitation of economic mineral resources, as provided for under the MRSD Act.
 Whilst this is clearly a landscape valued by its local community, Kalbar's case is that landscape and visual considerations in this case do not present an absolute or overriding impediment to the proposed mine. - 619.
 In its submissions on landscape and visual impact, MFG relied extensively on the judgment of Preston CJ in the NSW Land and Environment Court decision Gloucester Resources Ltd v Minister for Planning and Another [2019] NSWLEC 7 (Gloucester).
 Whilst matters of principle from that case were fairly put by Counsel for MFG, it is necessary to draw attention to some distinguishing features of that case in reply (in addition to those outlined earlier in these submissions).